MeihaoC/5610-final-project/README.md

 - **User Authentication**: Secure login and registration with JWT.
 - **Product Filtering**: Users can filter products by categories and sizes.
+- **Search Functionality**: Users can search for products from the navigation bar.
 - **Shopping Cart**: Add, update, and remove items from the cart.
+- **Currency Selection**: Users can choose a preferred currency during checkout.
 - **Checkout**: Securely place orders with user-provided shipping information.
 - **Order History**: View past orders and their statuses.